pamuleshwar/net-gpt/README.md

 - Update user
 - BugFix - Display name and profile picture update
 - BugFix - Signin and browse page navigation
+- Unsubscribe the onAuthStateChanged callback
+- Keep the urls in constat files.
 - Movies from TMDB..